 Containers introduce many, many other decisions that should be considered separately (but alongside) this conversation about microservices.

-We also suggest that packages are superior to artifacts for all but the smallest teams, because the metadata for each package is a part of the package (where artifacts are just decontextualized files).
+We also suggest that packages are superior to artifacts for all but the smallest teams because the metadata for each package is a part of the package (whereas artifacts are just decontextualized files).

-Regardless of which you choose, integrating a private repository/registry like ProGet into your CI/CD tool set will reduce the possible negatives of “sprawling” microservices by centralizing all packages and containers.
-And it may surprise you, but desktop applications will still be supported in .NET 5+.
+Regardless of which you choose, integrating a private repository/registry like ProGet into your CI/CD toolset will reduce the possible negatives of “sprawling” microservices by centralizing all packages and containers.
+And it may surprise you, but desktop applications will still be supported in .NET 5/6+.
 For these microservices/microapps, you may still use ClickOnce or an installer.

 No matter what you choose, CI/CD with consistent versioning and visibility is essential—so essential, in fact, that it doesn’t really matter what technology you use.

-We’re building a guide to help you successfully navigate the migration to .NET 5 and beyond.
-Sign up today to get early access and to share your own feedback and input.
+We’ve built a guide to help you successfully navigate the migration to .NET 5/6 and beyond.
+Get your free copy today!